DHANIS7054/Assignment_CAW/README.md

 # Assignment_CAW
-To populate dynamic HTML table and assert it with the given json data in given URL.
+To populate dynamic HTML table in given URL and assert it with the given json data.

 ##Technologies/Frameworks Used
 -**Maven:** Dependency management and build tool